Logo

 To reproduce this issue

-In the environment I am testing, the client has GP10 but hasn’t put in SP5 or anything newer so admittedly this is an out of date environment at the moment.
-Microsoft confirmed it’s a known issue that is resolved in SP5 (10.00.1701 or later).
-I just don’t have that handy to test.
+In the environment I am testing, the client has GP10 but hasn't put in SP5 or anything newer so admittedly this is an out-of-date environment at the moment.
+Microsoft confirmed it's a known issue that is resolved in SP5 (10.00.1701 or later).
+I just don't have that handy to test.
 For fun, I also tested this in GP2010, with SP2 (11.00.1752).

 1. Create an Excel Report Builder report - use anything (I used Year To Date Transaction Open).